Design Systems, for fast and furious product development

 What's it gonna look like?

-Before I started the redesign process, I made sure that I did the necessary research to uncover pain points surrounding the current design of the pattern library, patterns, processes of building a pattern and using them and find out how other companies were designing their systems and using them.
+Before I started the redesign process, I made sure that I did the necessary research to uncover pain points surrounding the current design of the pattern library, patterns, processes of building a pattern & consuming them, as well as research on competitors with design systems.
 This was achieved from the following methods:

 1. Heuristic evaluation of current pattern library, processes, and usage